thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Component_Lifecycle.desc.md

 ### componentDidMount

 This method runs after the component is mounted.

-If you are going to be fetching data, this is where you will want to make those API calls.
+If you are going to be fetching data, this is where you will want to make those API calls and set state.

 Here is an example that will focus on the input of a component when mounted: